 Create your own food pairings at festival style food markets and pop-up stalls designed to encourage weekend picnics on winery grounds.
 Or just enjoy a door to door tour indulging in wine and food pairings for a fraction of the cost one would expect of a such a celebrated region.

-The wine regions in South Africa have not only made a name for themselves for producing a good drop, they have made the wine regions accessible to everyone.
+The wine regions in South Africa have not only made a name for themselves for producing a good drop, but they have also made the wine regions accessible to everyone.
 There are few stiff upper lip wine snobs to be found, just a vibrant and social food and wine scene.

 The wine routes are a very organised tourist industry in their own right.
 Alive with activity and many possibilities for getting around and making the most of the region.

 Whether you plan to do an entire wine route tour or just venture out to explore the weekend activities, you will find plenty of fabulous accommodation on offer in the wine regions.
 Luxury in South Africa is quite affordable, and the wine regions are no exception.
+We have a complete guide to the best wineries in Cape Town to help you plan a fabulous South African winery itinerary.

 If you ever wanted to treat yourself to an indulgent wine tasting vacation, Cape Towns wine regions offer plenty of bang for buck.
+Even if your interests lie beyond sampling a good drop, there is plenty to do in Stellenbosch beyond the vines.

 And finally, a Sundowner.